“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 Vogel, F., Kollar, I., Ufer, S., Reichersdorfer, E., Reiss, K., & Fischer, F. (2016).
 Developing argumentation skills in mathematics through computer-supported collaborative learning: the role of transactivity.
 Instructional Science, 44(5), 477-500. doi:10.1007/s11251-016-9380-2

 Vogel, F., Wecker, C., Kollar, I., & Fischer, F. (2017).
 Socio-cognitive scaffolding with computer-supported collaboration scripts: a meta-analysis.
 Educational Psychology Review, 29(3), 477-511. doi:10.1007/s10648-016-9361-7

 Research Assistant for Mathematics Education at the TUM School of Education at the Technical University of Munich, Germany

-Assistant Professor at the Faculty of Social Sciences at the University of Nottingham
+Assistant Professor at the Learning Sciences Research Institute (LSRI) at the University of Nottingham

 Kristina M. Reiss